symfoni/buidler-react-boilerplate/README.md

 `npx @nomiclabs/buidler`

->  If you want to test Symfoni, select the `Create a sample project`.
-This will give you a sample smart contract to play with. **Note that you must choose this if you wish to follow this tutorial all the way through.** It will ask you to perform a npm installation: Do it.
+* If you want to test Symfoni, select the `Create a sample project`.
+This will give you a sample smart contract to play with. **Note that you must choose this if you wish to follow this tutorial all the way through.**

-> If you do have project files to include, choose `Create an empty buidler.config.js` and copy/paste those solidity files into /contracts folder.
+* If you do have project files to include, choose `Create an empty buidler.config.js` and copy/paste those solidity files into /contracts folder.

 * Add Chai for testing in the dev environment: